May 14, 2019

 Inside: Without a buying group, pharmacies are dying.
 With them, they’re thriving.

-A pharmacy buying group bundles together many independent pharmacies to give them more buying power and leverage than they’d each have as a single entity.
+A pharmacy buying group bundles together multiple independent pharmacies to give them more buying power and leverage than they’d each have as a single entity.
+The buying group takes the total book of business of all the pharmacies combined to the negotiation table with wholesalers.
 When pharmacies combine their purchase volume, they get the wholesalers to fight for their business, rather than the other way around.
 Which gives them the power to demand a better deal.

 Though buying groups have been around for decades, they have become increasingly crucial for small pharmacies in an age of dwindling reimbursements and a constantly complexifying industry landscape.